Hard Drive 101

 How does a hard drive work?

-Figure 1 shows the inside of a hard disk drive.
 While the disk platter looks like a mirror, it’s actually composed of up to trillions of tiny magnets standing on end, arrayed in concentric circles.
-The polarity of the each magnet can be “up” or “down,” which indicates whether the bit is a 1 or a 0.
-The read/write head is like a record tone arm, which can flip the polarity of the magnet when it’s writing data, or read the polarity when it’s reading data.
+The polarity of each magnet can be “up” or “down,” which indicates whether the bit is a 1 or a 0.
+The read/write head moves like a record tone arm, and can flip the polarity of the magnet when it’s writing data, or read the polarity when it’s reading data.

 Hard drives come in two basic physical sizes: 2.5-inch and 3.5-inch.
 These sizes refer to the size of the data platters, not the size of the hard drive mechanism.
 Traditionally, 2.5-inch drives are used for laptops while 3.5-inch drives are used for desktop computers.
 Some compact desktops also use the smaller drives to enable a smaller form factor for the computer.